-During the three months ended June 30, 2019, the Company issued 179,878 RSUs (three months ended June 30, 2018: 166,760 RSUs) to certain employees, the conditions for the vesting of which are linked to the TSR of the Company in addition to the condition of continued employment with the Company through the applicable vesting period.
+During the three months ended June 30, 2020, the Company issued 310,995 RSUs (three months ended June 30, 2019: 179,878 RSUs) to certain employees.
+The conditions for the vesting of these RSUs are linked to the TSR of the Company in addition to the condition of continued employment with the Company through the applicable vesting period.

-The performance condition of these RSUs shall be assessed based on the TSR of the custom peer group (based on percentile rank) and the industry index (based on outperformance rank).
-The RSUs granted with the TSR condition shall vest on the third anniversary of the grant date, subject to the participant's continued employment with the Company through the applicable vesting date and achievement of the specified conditions of stock performance and total shareholder return parameters.
+The performance of these RSUs shall be assessed based on the TSR of the custom peer group (based on percentile rank) and the industry index (based on outperformance rank).
+The RSUs granted with the TSR condition shall vest on the third anniversary of the grant date, subject to the participant's continued employment with the Company through the applicable vesting date and achievement of the specified conditions of stock performance and TSR parameters.

-The fair value of these RSUs is determined using Monte-Carlo simulation.
-The grant date fair value was determined at \$63.10 for the RSUs issued during the three months ended June 30, 2019 (\$57.20 for the RSUs issued during the three months ended June 30, 2018).

-The total stock compensation expense charged during the three months ended June 30, 2019 was \$1,073 (three months ended June 30, 2018: \$646) in relation to these RSUs.
-As at June 30, 2019, there was \$9,539 of unrecognized compensation costs in relation to these RSUs.
+The fair value of these RSUs is determined using the Monte-Carlo simulation.
+The weighted average grant date fair value of RSUs granted during the three months ended June 30, 2020 and 2019 was \$34.80 and \$63.10, per ADS, respectively.
+The stock compensation expense charged during the three months ended June 30, 2020 was \$1,327 (three months ended June 30, 2019: \$1,073).
+As at June 30, 2020, there was \$10,901 of unrecognized compensation cost related to these RSUs.